 Today, the Department of Earth and Environmental Sciences remains a powerhouse of research and discovery.

 In 2011, Earth and Environmental Sciences was awarded one of Waterloo’s two Canada Excellence Research Chairs, an opportunity that was used to attract the outstanding biogeochemist Philippe Van Cappellen.

 Earth Sciences are at the centre of today’s great debates about climate change and human impacts on the environment and our planet’s finite resources,” says Professor Van Cappellen.
 “In today’s world, appropriately termed the Anthropocene, we, as humans, have become the dominant geological force.
 These are exciting times for Earth scientists to use their knowledge of the past to plan for a better future."

 Earth faculty actively participate in UW’s Water Institute as well as multi-sector partnerships hosted at University of Waterloo like the Southern Ontario Water Consortium and the Canadian Water Network.
 Nationally-funded initiatives like TERRE-CREATE training in sustainable mining are establishing new fields and attracting students from across the country.

-Recent national and international media coverage has also included stories featuring research from professors Sherry Schiff, John Spoelstra, Hans Dürr, Maurice Dusseault, and Steve Evans.
+Recent media coverage has also included stories in the Globe and Mail, CBC’s The Current, Science Daily, the Waterloo Record, and CTV news featuring research from professors Sherry Schiff, John Spoelstra, Hans Dürr, Maurice Dusseault, and Steve Evans.
 More research news can be found on the Earth and Environmental Sciences news page.